How to add your application to the allow-list

 Applications on the allow-list must be isolated in the repository, meaning no code from other applications is imported in it, or importing from it.
 You can check whether your application is isolated by running the cross-app import checker with your application’s folder name:

-yarn check-app-imports --app-folder APP_FOLDER_NAME
+yarn check-app-imports --app-folders APP_FOLDER_NAME

 This script will output all cross app imports relating to the specified folder name, if any exist.